geldata/vtio/crates/vtansi_derive/README.md

 - For enums with primitive representations: must implement `TryFrom<ReprType>` where `ReprType` is the type specified in the `#[repr(...)]` attribute
 - For enums without primitive representations: must implement `TryFrom<&str>`
 - The enum must not have any variants with fields (unit variants only)
+- At most one variant can be marked with `#[vtansi(default)]`
+- Default variants must be either unit variants or tuple variants with exactly one field
+- For capturing defaults (tuple variants):
+  - Repr enums: the field type must implement `From<ReprType>`
+  - String enums: the field type must implement `From<&str>`

 ### ToAnsi